 Intrahepatic Cholestasis of Pregnancy (ICP) is a liver disorder which occurs during pregnancy.
 This condition affects the normal flow of bile.
 Bile acids are chemicals in the bile of the liver that help with digestion.
 With ICP the bile flow begins to slow down in tern the bile acids build up in the blood.
 This results in the woman itching that can vary in severity and type.
 The itching can be bothersome to severe itching and is often worse at night.
 There is rarely jaundice when experiencing this condition.
-Although it has been reported as early as a few weeks pregnant, it is more common for it to begin in the third trimester, when hormone concentrations are at their highest levels.
-The figure for the percentage of women for whom Intrahepatic Cholestasis of Pregnancy will recur in future pregnancies is still somewhat debated, but some sources claim it to be as high as 90%.
-It is also referred to as pruritus gravidarum.
+Although it has been reported as early as a few 8 weeks pregnant, it is more common for it to begin in the third trimester, when hormone concentrations are at their highest levels.
+The figure for the percentage of women for whom Intrahepatic Cholestasis of Pregnancy will recur in future pregnancies is 60% or as high as 90% for severe ICP.

 Who is at risk for Intrahepatic Cholestasis of Pregnancy (ICP)?

-Overall, 1 to 2 pregnancies in 1000 is affected by ICP.
+Overall, 1 to 2 pregnancies in 1000 is affected by ICP in the USA with Latina populations at 5.6%.
 Women carrying multiples, women who have had IVF treatment also appear to have a higher risk and those who have had previous liver damage or issues may be more likely to develop.
 The incidence of ICP also shows a striking geographical pattern, with a higher prevalence in Scandinavia and South America specifically Chile where the reported prevalence is as high as 15.6%.
 Mothers and sisters of patients are also at higher risk of developing the condition, proving that there is a definite genetic predisposition.

 What are the symptoms of Intrahepatic Cholestasis of Pregnancy (ICP)?